-- Stacked backpanel connectors with Line In, Line Out, MIC, and MIDI/game port - Optional legacy CD-ROM audio connector - Optional CD-ROM Line In audio connectors (black) - Optional telephony connector (green) - Optional auxiliary Line In audio connector (white) - Optional video Line In audio connector (blue)
+- Stacked back panel connectors with Line In, Line Out, Mic, and MIDI/game port - Optional legacy CD-ROM audio connector - Optional CD-ROM Line In audio connector (black) - Optional telephony connector (green) - Optional auxiliary Line In audio connector (white) - Optional video Line In audio connector (blue)

-See Section 1.10 for the location and pinouts of the audio connectors.
+See Sections 1.10.1 and 1.10.2 for the location and pinouts of the audio connectors.

-1.6.3.1 Legacy CD-ROM audio connector
+1.6.3.1 Legacy CD-ROM Audio Connector

-A 1 x 4 pin connector (J1F2) is available for connecting an internal Legacy CD-ROM drive to the audio mixer.
+A 1 x 4-pin connector (J1F2) is available for connecting an internal Legacy CD-ROM drive to the audio mixer.
 The connector is designed for use with cables that are compatible with Legacy CD-ROM drives.